Addressing equity challenges in the environmental governance of food supply chains: the case of deforestation-risk commodities in the tropics

 Location: Oxford Martin School, seminar room 1 and online

-Join us for a talk with Professor Rachael Garrett, University of Cambridge, on land use change.
+Join us for a talk with Professor Rachael Garrett from the University of Cambridge on environmental governance of deforestation-risk supply chains.

 A white woman with long dark hair smiles at the camera.
 She wears a cream cardigan over a black shirt.